mkoetter/muses/My Process.md

 <p>A huge unlock was getting CC to play different roles on the project.
 A single threaded CC instance takes forever, and the context gets very muddled with different concerns.
 By spinning up separate CC instances with dedicated personas, they can work together as a team of specialists.
 Their context stays small &amp; on-mission for a specific goal.
 In my workflow, this could be requirements planning, architectural design, feature development, code optimization or devops functions.</p>
 <h2 id="tools">Tools</h2>
 <p><strong>Claude Code CLI</strong><br>
 I work exclusively through the Claude Code CLI.
 It knows how to run all my secondary tools via MCP or CLI.
 I am interested in using the web interface to do on-the go development.
 As a CLI, you can run it right in your IDE.
-I ran it for a while in Cursor and VSCode, but have since decided that I like to run it standalone with VSCode open for rare direct file edits.  <em>Side note: if you want to use our company’s Bedrock API key for access to Anthropic models, you need to use the CLI.</em></p>
+I ran it for a while in Cursor and VSCode, but have since decided that I like to run it standalone with VSCode open for rare direct file edits.  <em>Side note: while the CLI works with API token pay as you go licensing, the web version only works with a paid Claude account.</em></p>
 <p><strong>MCP’s</strong><br>
 There are a ton of these, and I’ve really just dipped my toe in the waters here.
 The MCP I use most often is MS Playwright, which gives CC the ability to see and drive the app it’s building.
 This is huge, and saves me a ton of time pasting console logs or taking screenshots.</p>
 <p><strong>Github</strong><br>